99-year lease: The law

 Due to the influence of the ideas of Henry George at the time the Australian Capital Territory (ACT) was established in the early 20th century, all residential land in the ACT was held under 99-year Crown leases, the first of which expired in 2023.

-The 99‑year lease term has also been used in a number of historic colonial and international territorial concessions, including the United Kingdom's 1898 lease of the New Territories in Hong Kong and Germany's 1898 lease of Kiautschou Bay—though such terms have appeared under both common law and civil law systems.
+The 99‑year lease term has also been used in a number of historic colonial and international territorial concessions.
+For example, the United Kingdom’s 1898 lease of the New Territories in Hong Kong and Germany’s 1898 lease of Kiautschou Bay, were both for 99 years—though such terms have appeared under both common law and civil law systems.

-Scotland reformed long leasehold with The Long Leases (Scotland) Act 2012 converting qualifying ultra-long leases into outright ownership on 28 November 2015, and new leases cannot exceed 175 years.